-2.1 Purpose and Scope
+Purpose and Scope

 This Health and Safety Plan (HASP) addresses the health and safety practices that will be employed by HRP Associates, Inc. personnel and our subcontractors participating in the Site Characterization (SC) that will be performed at the site.
-The SC will be comprised of several tasks to evaluate the environmental condition of the Site and the surrounding area, including installation of soil borings, soil vapor points, and monitoring wells to collect soil, air, and groundwater samples.
+The SC will be comprised of several tasks to evaluate the environmental condition of the Site and the surrounding area, including installation of soil borings, soil vapor points, and monitoring wells to collect soil and air samples.